Chyhyryn campaign (1678): Aftermath

-Ottoman-led army managed to expel Chyhyryn garrison and capture the fortress, but were unable to hold it due being weakened by the fighting and having to deal with frequent raids of Ivan Sirko.
+Ottoman-led army managed to expel Chyhyryn garrison and capture the fortress, but were unable to hold it due to being weakened by the fighting and having to deal with frequent raids of Ivan Sirko.
 Ottoman losses in this campaign were too heavy for Ottomans to continue such large-scale campaigns.

 In histography, some view events of Chyhyryn Campaign in 1678 as either inconclusive or Ottoman victory.
 However, there is also another view that Chyhyryn wasn't central to the Russo-Turkish War and describe it as Russian-Cossack victory.
 That is, the main Russian goals of defending Left-Bank and driving the civilians of Ottoman-held Right-Bank to Sloboda Ukraine were accomplished despite being forced to abandon Chyhyryn.

 12,000–20,000 Turkish-Tatar troops were killed, while around 8,720 Russian troops were killed, wounded or went missing during the campaign.
-Cossack losses throught to have been comparable, according to Davies.
+Cossack losses thought to have been comparable, according to Davies.
 According to other estimates, Ottomans lost 36,000 troops.
 Yafarova's work provides precise data on Russian and Cossack losses, a total of about 15,000 people killed and wounded.
 Turkish losses are unknown.
 N.A.
 Smirnov estimated them at 12-15,000 people.